Siege of Buda (1686): Siege

 In 1686, two years after the unsuccessful first siege of Buda, a renewed campaign was started to take the city.
 This time the Holy League's army was much larger, consisting of 65,000-100,000 men, including German, Hungarian, Croat, Dutch, English, Spanish, Czech, Italian, French, Burgundian, Danish and Swedish soldiers, and other Europeans as volunteers, artillerymen and officers.
 The Turkish defenders consisted of 7,000 men.

 By the middle of June 1686 the siege had begun.
 On 27 July the Holy League's army started a large-scale attack, which was repulsed with a loss of 5,000 men.
-A 300 Spanish soldiers from the Tercio de Flandes spearheaded the assault of the city walls.
+300 Spanish soldiers from the Tercio de Flandes spearheaded the assault of the city walls.
 A Turkish relief army arrived at Buda in the middle of August led by Grand Vizier Sarı Süleyman Paşa, but the besieged Ottoman forces, led by commander Abdurrahman Abdi Arnavut Pasha, were unable to mount any offensive and he was shortly afterwards killed in action.
 Abdi Pasha's defensive efforts are referred to as "heroic" by Tony Jaques in his book "The Dictionary of Battles and Sieges".

 Prince Eugene of Savoy and his dragoons were not directly involved in entering the city but secured the rear of their army against the Turkish relief army, which could not prevent the city from being entered after 145 years in Turkish possession.
 According to a Hungarian chronicler, the final assault was led by Spanish troops ahead of the Bavarian contingent.